marvellousz/obsidian/System Design/Consistent Hashing.md

 # Consistent Hashing

 ## 1. What is Consistent Hashing?
-**Consistent hashing** is a distributed hashing technique designed to evenly distribute data across nodes in a system while minimizing disruption when nodes are added or removed.
+**Consistent Hashing** is a distributed hashing technique designed to evenly distribute data across nodes in a system while minimizing disruption when nodes are added or removed.
 It is widely used in distributed systems such as caching, load balancing, and distributed databases.

 ---